Developing Scholars Program Support

 How do I apply?

-You can find a checklist of the application materials HERE.
+You can find the most recent application materials HERE.

 Who should apply?

 Any student interested in conducting research with a K-State faculty member in a science, technology, engineering or math (STEM) field who has a GPA of 3.0 or above.

 Additionally, students who are transferring to K-State from one of the KS-LSAMP partner institutions listed below are strongly encouraged to apply.